Navigating the surveillance state for trans liberation

 The application of AGR in public security systems, online platforms, and even in everyday consumer technologies frames trans bodies as subjects of suspicion and scrutiny.
 This invasive oversight is driven by the marriage of the state and the capital that seek to monitor and control societal norms, including rigid adherence to gender binaries.
 In this setting, trans people are perceived as deviations, bugs in the system if you will, and consequently, treated as threats to social or public order, as is the case for the arrest of transgender people in many countries including Malaysia, Indonesia, India and the Philippines.

 Transgender people, by their very existence, challenge these rigid gender norms and, by extension, the division of labour that underpins many economic and social policies.
 Capitalism relies heavily on the gender binary to sustain the nuclear family model, which in turn supports the reproduction of existing power structures.
 Angela Davis wrote a strong critique about this in her book ‘Women, Race and Class’.
 She highlights that Black women were subjected to a dual exploitation—both as labourers and as reproducers of more slaves, which was crucial for the perpetuation of the slave economy.
 This exploitation was not just a byproduct of slavery but a deliberate effort to uphold and benefit from the racist and sexist economic structures.
 The implications of this history are vast and echo in many ways modern capitalist societies continue to exploit bodies considered 'other'— may it be through racial, gender, or sexual discrimination.
-The surveillance and control of trans bodies through technologies like AGR is a continuation of this legacy, in which where certain bodies are monitored and regulated more strictly to conform to existing social norms that benefit the capitalist system.
+The surveillance and control of trans bodies through technologies like AGR is a continuation of this legacy, in which certain bodies are monitored and regulated more strictly to conform to existing social norms that benefit the capitalist system.

 Surveillance becomes a tool to 'correct' deviations within the system.
 It allows those in power to determine whose lives are deemed livable and whose are not, enforcing a normative standard from which deviation must be monitored and controlled.
 For trans people, this can mean the difference between visibility and erasure, between recognition and death.
 The utilisation of surveillance technologies not only strips individuals of their agency but also places them at an increased risk of violence and discrimination.
 When the state and societal institutions possess the tools to 'watch' and 'correct,' they wield a significant power that transforms surveillance from a simple security measure into a tool of social control.

 We are past the point of reform.
 Surveillance, as it exists at the very depths of the capitalist inferno, is and always has been a tool for subjugating one class by another.
-Any reform to surveillance may appear to arise from below, but it still fundamentally revolves around power dynamics.
-As Brazilian educator Paulo Freire poignantly noted, “When education is not liberating, the dream of the oppressed is to become the oppressor.”
+Any reform to surveillance that may appear to arise from below either replacing the face of the oppressor, is still fundamentally rooted on power dynamics.
+As Paulo Freire poignantly noted, "When education is not liberating, the dream of the oppressed is to become the oppressor."
 No amount of diversifying the faces of those who operate the surveillance apparatus will alter its intrinsic function as an instrument of control.
-It is a tool designed not just to watch but to maintain and enforce the status quo, to keep existing power structures intact.
-Changing the operators does not change the fundamental operation of the system itself, which is to exert power over others, to reduce complex identities into manageable data points that can be controlled and manipulated.
-Thus, the challenge is not to reform surveillance but to dismantle the systems that necessitate and propagate it.
+It is a tool designed not just to watch but to maintain and enforce the status quo, to keep existing power structures intact.Replacing the operators of capitalism with more palatable identities does not change the fundamental operation of the system itself to reduce complex identities into manageable data points that can be controlled and manipulated.
+The answer to surveillance is not the absence of data on marginalised minorities.
+The answer to surveillance is the abolishment of it.